Drizin/CodegenCS/README.md

   This means that first and last lines (`public class MyFirstClass {` and the closing `}`) will both be at `column 0` (no leading whitespace).
 1. Raw string literals with multiple lines are very flexible and powerful but you can also use one-liners like
   `"""this is a single line RSL"""` or `$$"""this is a single line RSL with {{interpolation}}"""`

+For more details on raw string literals check [this reference](https://learn.microsoft.com/en-us/dotnet/csharp/programming-guide/strings/#raw-string-literals) and [this one](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/proposals/csharp-11.0/raw-string-literal).

 <br>